Retina heroRetina hero

 Floater causes & main symptoms

-Most floaters come from ageing — the vitreous
+Most floaters arise from age-related vitreous change,

-but symptoms differ by cause.
+but the symptoms and treatment can differ by cause.

 Simply ageing — or a warning sign?